 Various Central Ministries are involved in the promotion of sustainable tourism.
 Various Central and State Schemes must be converged and synergy created for major impact.
-Programs and initiatives of the following Ministries need to be studied in detail for promotion of sustainable tourism.
+Programs and initiatives of the following Ministries need to be studied in detail for the promotion of sustainable tourism.

-(i).
-Ministry of Tourism
+(i) Ministry of Tourism

-Ministry of Tourism is responsible for promotion of Tourism in the Country.
-The Ministry implements various schemes for creation of infrastructure, marketing and promotion and skill development initiatives for tourism.
-Ministry of Tourism as Nodal Ministry for Tourism will coordinate various initiatives for sustainable tourism.
+The Ministry of Tourism is responsible for the promotion of Tourism in the Country.
+The Ministry implements various schemes for the creation of infrastructure, marketing and promotion and skill development initiatives for tourism.
+Ministry of Tourism as the Nodal Ministry for Tourism will coordinate various initiatives for sustainable tourism.

-(ii).
-Ministry of Rural Development
+(ii) Ministry of Rural Development

-The Ministry of Rural Development is working towards sustainable and inclusive growth of rural India through a multipronged strategy for eradication of poverty by increasing livelihoods opportunities, providing social safety net and developing infrastructure for growth.
-The Ministry of Rural Development is an important stakeholder in the development of rural areas in the Country and contribute towards the objective through various schemes being implemented by the Ministry.
+The Ministry of Rural Development is working towards sustainable and inclusive growth of rural India through a multipronged strategy for eradication of poverty by increasing livelihood opportunities, providing a social safety net and developing infrastructure for growth.
+The Ministry of Rural Development is an important stakeholder in the development of rural areas in the country and contributes towards the objective through various schemes being implemented by the Ministry.

-(iii).
-Ministry of Environment and Forests
+(iii) Ministry of Environment, Forests and Climate

-The Ministry is responsible for implementation of policies and programmes relating to conservation of the country's natural resources including its lakes and rivers, its biodiversity, forests and wildlife.
-Ministry of Environment is responsible for framing laws and regulations for environment and forests and has a key role in development of sustainable tourism.
+The Ministry is responsible for the implementation of policies and programmes relating to the conservation of the country's natural resources including its lakes and rivers, its biodiversity, forests and wildlife.
+The Ministry of Environment is responsible for framing laws and regulations for the environment and forests and has a key role in the development of sustainable tourism.
 The Ministry can provide valuable guidance and direction for utilizing natural resources for sustainable and responsible tourism.

-(iv).
-Ministry of Culture
+(iv) Ministry of Culture

-Ministry of Culture is responsible to preserve, promote and disseminate all forms of art and culture in the Country and has a large number of Institutions and organization involved in the field of art and culture.
-The Ministry can contribute in the promotion of culture and heritage in a sustainable and responsible manner.
+The Ministry of Culture is responsible to preserve, promote and disseminate all forms of art and culture in the Country and has a large number of Institutions and organization involved in the field of art and culture.
+The Ministry can contribute to the promotion of culture and heritage in a sustainable and responsible manner.

-(v).
-Ministry of Development of North East Region
+(v) Ministry of Development of North-East Region

-The Ministry of Development of North Eastern Region is responsible for the matters relating to the planning, execution and monitoring of development schemes and projects in the North Eastern Region.
+The Ministry of Development of the North-East Region is responsible for the matters relating to the planning, execution and monitoring of development schemes and projects in the North-East Region.
 Its vision is to accelerate the pace of socio-economic development of the Region so that it may enjoy growth parity with the rest of the country.
-Ministry can help development of sustainable tourism in north east region.
+Ministry can help development of sustainable tourism in North-East Region.

-(vi).
-Ministry of Skill Development and Entrepreneurship
+(vi) Ministry of Skill Development and Entrepreneurship

-Ministry of Skills can help with various skill development initiatives for sustainable and responsible tourism including promotion of entrepreneurship.
+The Ministry of Skills can help with various skill development initiatives for sustainable and responsible tourism including the promotion of entrepreneurship.

-(vii).
-Ministry of Textiles
+(vii) Ministry of Textiles

-Ministry of Textiles is responsible for promotion of handicrafts and handlooms.
-Tourism can help in promotion of handicraft and handlooms to the visitors and generate resources for their growth.
-Tourism can help promote crafts and provide opportunities for livelihood.
+The Ministry of Textiles is responsible for the promotion of handicrafts and handlooms.
+Tourism can help in the promotion of handicrafts and handlooms to the visitors and generate resources for their growth.
+Tourism can help promote crafts and provide livelihood opportunities.
 The efforts of the Ministry can create synergy with sustainable tourism.

-(viii).
-Department of Agriculture, Cooperation and Farmers Welfare
+(viii) Department of Agriculture and Farmers Welfare

-Department of Agriculture is responsible for agriculture, cooperation and farmers welfare.
+The Department of Agriculture is responsible for agriculture, cooperation and farmers' welfare.
 The Department implements various schemes, which impact the farming activities and communities in rural areas.
 The Department may provide support for Farmstays, agri tourism and other related activities, which have synergies with sustainable and responsible tourism.

-(ix).
-Ministry of Education
+(ix) Ministry of Education

-Ministry of Education can provide support for incorporating sustainability in the education system at all levels.
-It can encourage Universities and Research Centres to carry out research on sustainable tourism and its practices in India.
+The Ministry of Education can provide support for incorporating sustainability in the education system at all levels.
+It can encourage Universities and Research Centres to research sustainable tourism and its practices in India.

-(x).
-Ministry of Tribal Affairs
+(x) Ministry of Tribal Affairs

-Ministry of Tribal Affairs can provide support to indigenous people to benefit from tourism as their alternative livelihood.
+The Ministry of Tribal Affairs can provide support to indigenous people to benefit from tourism as their alternative livelihood.

-(xi).
-Ministry of Commerce
+(xi) Ministry of Commerce